SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-spec.md

     after the modelling/seasonal adjustment process.
 In such a case, to introduce changes click on the *Specification* button.
 JDemetra+ opens the *Specifications* panel on the right.
-Unfold the sections, modify the current settings (choose from the list or insert the value by hand) and confirm the changes with the *Apply* button.
+Unfold the sections, modify the current settings (choose from the list or type a new value) and confirm the changes with the *Apply* button.
 JDemetra+ automatically applies the new settings and displays the outcome resulting from the modified specification.